karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-03-Structured-Formatting-of-Exam-Inputs.md

 ### Context
 As part of the initiative to introduce AI capabilities to the exam grading process, we need to consider any structured formatting needs for supplementary materials (e.g., C4 diagrams) that candidates will need to input into the exam system.
 Any proposed structure should facilitate automated grading, ensure consistency, and enable analytics for further improvement of exam processes.
+The adoption of PlantUML as a structured formatting tool for exam inputs establishes robust guardrails and facilitates meaningful evaluations.
+By ensuring consistency, accuracy, and quality in submissions, Certifiable, Inc. can enhance the effectiveness of its AI-enhanced grading system and maintain high standards of certification for candidates.
+Regular assessments and feedback mechanisms will also contribute to continuous improvement in both the grading process and candidate experience.

 ### Decision
 After evaluating the options, we recommend using Option 1: PlantUML as a structuring tool for supplementary materials e.g. diagrams.
 Although AI image processing presents an innovative approach,